ignc-research/2d-imagination/README.md

 The map could be changed setting the parameter ```map_file```.
 Its dimensions, resolution and other parameters will be then automatically read and accordingly used.
 Check for example the maps ```map_empty``` and ```map_empty_big```.

+While using ```2D Nav Goal``` or ```teleoperation``` for collecting data, the robot still needs a defined start and an end position.
+That's why at the beginning the new goal could have to be set twice for the robot to understand and at the end he will take over and drive to its origin (set in the file ```empty.json```).
+This allows the script to understand that the movement is finished, all of the wanted laser scan data is collected and he can generate the final ```npz``` files needed for the imagination module.
+Alternatively the node could be stopped and the ```npz``` files could be generated manually.
+Nevertheless, ```teleoperation``` is not recommended for data collection, since the robot can move everywhere (through obstacles), which makes the observation unrealistic.

 ### Approach / System design

 <p align="center">